<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 There is a difference between a strategic concession that doesn't harm the business and a concession that is being made because the sales force is unable to win large deals at an acceptable profit margin.
 It's best if the client pays for the better results they need.
 In fact, it's better for every client to pay for the results they need.

-Every deal should be one that generates profit in line with the revenue it creates.
-If that requires you to change your approach, it will improve your ability to command the price that will ensure that your company has the profit it needs to take care of your clients and your business.
-If you think it is difficult selling with a higher price, try selling with a lower price, one that doesn't allow you to differentiate your approach and the better results you deliver.
+Every deal should be one that generates profit in line with the revenue it creates, contributing to your company's overall profitable growth.
+If that requires you to change your approach, it will enhance your ability to command the price needed to ensure that your company achieves the profit necessary to support both your clients and your business.
+If you find it challenging to sell at a higher price, consider the difficulties of selling at a lower price, which can prevent you from differentiating your approach and achieving the better results that drive sustainable, profitable growth.

 Tags: